 It balances the brain chemistry, improves resilience to stress, and stimulates BDNF.
 This Ayurvedic herb is beneficial in reducing compulsive urges, which increase during the manifestation of anxiety and/or stress.

 Ashwagandha is a nervine tonic.
 It rejuvenates and vitalises, and improves immunity and longevity.
 In addition, ashwagandha improves balance in people with cerebellar ataxia.

 Helps to Reduce the Signs of Ageing

-Significance in Heart health
+Significance in Heart Health

-Ashwagandha improves heart health by lowering systolic blood pressure, boosting the cardiac muscles, lowering cholesterol and triglycerides.
+Ashwagandha improves heart health by lowering systolic blood pressure, boosting the cardiac muscles, and lowering cholesterol and triglycerides.

-Surveys within healthy adults have indicated ashwagandha can intensify VO2 max levels, the maximum amount of oxygen you take in a while physically putting yourself out.
+Surveys among healthy adults have indicated ashwagandha can intensify VO2 max levels, the maximum amount of oxygen you take in a while physically putting yourself out.
 These levels measure how well your heart and lungs distribute oxygen to muscles during physical activity.
 Thus, elevated VO2 max levels demonstrate a healthy heart that performs well under those circumstances.

 Preliminary research shows that ashwagandha improves the symptoms of the following ailments.
 But there is no concrete evidence on the effect of ashwagandha alone in treating them.